 Because of this, you should build up a supportive team, including selecting the initial employees, co-founders, and contractors.
 However, this has to be done carefully as sometimes people may have hidden intentions, including negotiating wages.

 You should also consider asking for external and more professional help and advice.
-For this, I recommend you research attorneys, bankers, insurance professionals, and even Certified Public Accountants (CPAs).
+For this, I recommend you research attorneys, bankers, temporary and permanent staffing insurance professionals, and even Certified Public Accountants (CPAs).
+You can also find a nonprofit insurance that will assist you in getting coverage.

 Even if You Feel Like You Are Ready to Share Your Idea With Others, You Should Make Sure That First, You Have Taken Legal Precautions.